aseyyidoglu/my-blog-hugo/README.md

 You should see the directory where Hugo is installed, similar to "/usr/local/bin/hugo"

 On terminal, use below code snippet to build a Hugo site on your local machine.
-In my example, I chose **etch** theme as it fits to my needs.
+In my example, I chose **Etch** theme as it fits to my needs.
 If you want to use another theme, change "git submodule add https://github.com/LukasJoswiak/etch.git themes/etch" line in the code snippet.

 ``` shell
 hugo new site quickstart